 - and more

-In March 2007 Gary sold his house and he’s been traveling around the world ever since.
+About Gary: In March 2007 Gary sold his house and he’s been traveling around the world ever since.
 So far he’s visited all 7 continents, over 175 countries and territories around the world, all 50 states and every US territory, every Canadian province, every Australian state and territory, over 125 US National Park Service sites and over 300 UNESCO World Heritage Sites.
-Gary is a self taught travel photographer who was named Travel Photographer of the Year by both the Society of American Travel Writers and the North American Travel Journalists Association.
+Gary is a self-taught travel photographer who was named Travel Photographer of the Year by both the Society of American Travel Writers and the North American Travel Journalists Association.

 Photo courtesy of Gary Arndt.